Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Notebook/Journal & Pen

-You don’t have to take this item but it’s a great idea to jot down things as you go to help you remember this incredible journey as vividly as possible.
+You don’t have to take this item, but it's a great idea to jot down things as you go to help you remember this incredible journey as vividly as possible.

-Personal Gear and Medication
+Personal Gear and Medication for The Inca Trail, Peru

-• Swimsuit:
+• Swimsuit

-• Trekking Towel:
+• Trekking Towel

 • Cash

-It’s a great idea to have extra cash (S/300–S/400) in case of an emergency.
+It’s a great idea to have extra cash (S/300–S/400) in an emergency.

 • Toilet Paper